Clinical Assistant Professor

 Teaching and Research Interests

 Professor Wright has taught in the fields of Securities Regulation, International Business Transactions, Business Law and Advanced Business Law.
-In the Spring of 2019, she will teach Legal Strategies in Entrepreneurship.
+In the Spring of 2019, she will teach Legal Issues in Entrepreneurship.

 Having been a staff member at the Securities and Exchange Commission, Washington, D.C., Professor Wright's research activities include exempt transactions under the Securities Act of 1933 and recent changes involving equity crowdfunding.